pinnacle-comp/lua-reference/classes/Tag.md

 <div class="language-lua"><pre><code>function Tag.get_all()
     -> <a href="/lua-reference/classes/TagHandle">TagHandle</a>[]</code></pre></div>

-Get all tags across all outputs.
+Gets all tags across all outputs.